learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

 import pandas as pd
 ```

-To show how to access data with Pandas, let's use the `wine` dataset in the scikit-learn library (you might have heard about this library before - you'll use it extensively when we get to machine learning!).
+To show how to access data with Pandas, let's use the `wine` dataset in the scikit-learn library.
 Don't worry about the code below.
 We're essentially just making sure you have access to the `wine` dataset.

 The data contained in the wine dataset are the results of a chemical analysis of wines grown in Italy.
 It contains the quantities of 13 wine constituents.